 Our lab studies how immune responses are regulated within injured and infected tissues with an emphasis on diabetes.
 We work at the intersection of immunology, structural biology, and microbiology to develop novel therapeutics to promote wound healing and immune tolerance.
 Major current areas of investigation include:

-The Immunology of Microbial Biofilms
+The Immunology of Diabetic Wound Infections